thijs/android-ecl-bootstrap/README.md

 ## Building an app

-Now you should have a docker container named `android-ecl-bootstrap`, which you can start by doing:
+Now (after a quite lengthy build process) you should have a docker container named `android-ecl-bootstrap`, which you can start by doing:

 ````bash
 export CODE_DIR=<your fully qualified code location>  # optional